What the experts say

 A recent study investigated the effect of the speed with which an athlete moves the bar while bench-pressing, on the relationship between loading and the number of repetitions.
 Thirteen healthy men age around 21 regularly involved in weight training and with a 1RM in the region of 95-105kg took part.
-Subjects performed bench presses on a Smith machine at 5 different loadings between 40-80% 1RM, repeated for four different speeds of lift conditions (slow, medium, fast and ballistic i.e. maximum velocity), randomly assigned over 5 experimental sessions after a 1RM test.
+Subjects performed bench presses on a Smith machine at five different loadings between 40-80% 1RM, repeated for four different speeds of lift conditions (slow, medium, fast and ballistic, i.e. maximum velocity), randomly assigned over five experimental sessions after a 1RM test.
 The speed of lift significantly changed the relationship between loading (%1RM) and the number of reps performed, with faster lifts producing a higher number of repetitions.
 A significant interaction between loading and speed meant that speed had a much greater effect on repetitions at lower loadings.
 The practical applications of this study are that the loading (%1RM) will not be consistent unless the speed of the lift is controlled during training.

 A recent study looked at the effect on post-session blood lactate levels of including an intra-set rest into a bench press workout without increasing the overall volume of rest.
-In other words performing fewer repetitions per set but performing more sets with the same overall volume of rest.
+In other words, performing fewer repetitions per set but performing more sets with the same overall volume of rest.
 Nine male subjects performed bench presses at a controlled level of force generation at the 6RM level.
 Blood lactate was determined before, immediately after and 5, 15 and 30 minutes after exercise.
 It was observed that manipulating the rest period, by increasing the frequency but decreasing the length of each rest period, did not significantly influence the movement associated with resistance training, but did have an effect on the post-exercise blood lactate response when the load, rest duration, and training volume were equated.

 This finding may be of practical significance if fatigue is important in strength development or conversely if power training requires minimal fatigue.
-In the latter case this would be specifically important for athletes who are not highly trained weightlifters where fatigue can more readily lead to loss of technique leading to the possibility of increased injury.
+In the latter case, this would be specifically important for athletes who are not highly trained weightlifters where fatigue can more readily lead to loss of technique leading to the possibility of increased injury.

-A recent paper starts from the premise that an insight regarding the fluctuations in neuromuscular function among athletes during a taper is lacking and reports on changes in maximal mechanical power (Pmax), velocity at power maximum (V), and swim performance (ms-1) that occur during the taper.
-Using an arm ergometer measurement was made during the week prior to the initiation of the taper (high volume, HV), during the 2- to 3-week period of the taper, and during the week of peak competition (peak) in 24 male competitive swimmers.
+A recent paper starts from the premise that insight regarding the fluctuations in neuromuscular function among athletes during a taper is lacking and reports on changes in maximal mechanical power (Pmax), the velocity at power maximum (V), and swim performance (ms-1) that occur during the taper.
+Using an arm ergometer measurement was made during the week before the initiation of the taper (high volume, HV), during the 2- to 3-week period of the taper, and during the week of peak competition (peak) in 24 male competitive swimmers.
 Subjects were divided into groups that tapered to peak performance for two different championship competitions.

-In summary, maximal arm power measured by ergometry increased largely during the first and third weeks after the training volume was tapered for peak performance in elite swimmers.
+In summary, maximal arm power measured by ergometry increased during the first and third weeks after the training volume was tapered for peak performance in elite swimmers.
 This may be a factor worth considering in terms of the timing of the competition within the taper period and the design of the taper.
-Moreover, does this biphasic response over a three week taper period relate to the different recovery modes following intensive training, i.e. acute session fatigue and general muscular recovery (usually of the order of days) and neuromuscular adaptation / chronic fatigue which might take of the order of 10-14 days?
+Moreover, does this biphasic response over a three-week taper period relate to the different recovery modes following intensive training, i.e. acute session fatigue and general muscular recovery (usually of the order of days) and neuromuscular adaptation / chronic fatigue which might take of the order of 10-14 days?

 A very elegant study examined the relative role of energy systems in two ostensibly similar training tests in female hockey players.
 The activities compared were the Interval Shuttle Sprint Test (ISST - 10 shuttle sprints of 20m starting every 20s) and the Interval Shuttle Run Test (ISRT - 20m continuous shuttle sprints for 30s with a 15s increasing speed walk recovery.
-Anaerobic (Wingate Test) and aerobic tests (VO2max cycle test) were performed on participants.
-It was concluded that for the ISST, anaerobic energetic pathways contribute mainly to energy supply for peak sprint time, while aerobic energetic pathways also contribute to energy supply for total sprint time.
-Energy during the ISRT is supplied mainly by the aerobic energy system.
-Depending on the aspect of physical performance a coach wants to determine if the ISST or ISRT can be used.
+Anaerobic (Wingate Test) and aerobic tests (VO2 max cycle test) were performed on participants.
+It was concluded that for the ISST, anaerobic energetic pathways contribute to energy supply for peak sprint time, while aerobic energetic pathways also contribute to energy supply for total sprint time.
+Energy during the ISRT is supplied by the aerobic energy system.
+Depending on the aspect of physical performance, a coach wants to determine if the ISST or ISRT can be used.
 It is also important to note that the format of these tests is not unlike many basic training session programs often employed by coaches, particularly in the 'general conditioning phase'.
 Care should be taken to ensure that the training being applied matches the needs of the athlete and the objectives of the program.

 The effect of dehydration on the skills of young male basketball players was studied along with the impact of hydration maintenance with a 6% carbohydrate drink.
 The study found that deterioration in basketball skill performance accompanied 2% dehydration in skilled 12- to 15-yr-old basketball players.
-Additionally, hydration maintenance with a 6% carbohydrate electrolyte solution significantly improved shooting performance and on-court sprinting relative to hydration maintenance with water alone.
+Additionally, hydration maintenance with a 6% carbohydrate-electrolyte solution significantly improved shooting performance and on-court sprinting relative to hydration maintenance with water alone.

-Whey protein supplementation and its effects on body composition, muscular strength, muscular endurance, and anaerobic capacity during 10 weeks of resistance training by 36 resistance-trained males were studied.
+Whey protein supplementation and its effects on body composition, muscular strength, muscular endurance, and anaerobic capacity during ten weeks of resistance training by 36 resistance-trained males were studied.
 Three groups of supplements were randomly assigned - 48gd-1 carbohydrate placebo, 40gd-1 of whey protein + 8gd-1 of casein (WC), or 40gd-1 of whey protein + 3gd-1 branched-chain amino acids + 5gd-1 L-glutamine.
-At 0, 5, and 10 weeks, subjects were tested for body composition, 1 repetition maximum (1RM) bench and leg press, 80% 1RM maximal repetitions to fatigue for bench press and leg press.
+At 0, 5, and 10 weeks, subjects were tested for body composition, one-repetition maximum (1RM) bench and leg press, 80% 1RM maximal repetitions to fatigue for bench press and leg press.
 WC experienced the greatest increases in lean mass and fat-free mass.
-Significant increases in 1RM bench press and leg press were observed in all groups after 10 weeks.
-In this study, the combination of whey and casein protein promoted the greatest increases in fat-free mass after 10 weeks of heavy resistance training.
+Significant increases in 1RM bench press and leg press were observed in all groups after ten weeks.
+In this study, the combination of whey and casein protein promoted the greatest increases in fat-free mass after ten weeks of heavy resistance training.
 Athletes, coaches, and nutritionists can use these findings to increase fat-free mass and to improve body composition during resistance training.

 This article first appeared in: